Want to share your typeform on your website? Typeform includes several options for embedding in whatever format works best for you.

-To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, then select the Embed tab.
+To get started, log in to your Typeform account, open the typeform you want to embed, and click on the Share panel, where you can see our embed options:

-Above, you can see the three main embedding options: Standard, Full page, and Popup.
+Above, you can see the six main embedding options: Standard, Full page, Popup and Slider, Popover and Side tab.
+(Front-end developers can also check out our Embed SDK.)

 A standard embedded typeform will load in your website wherever you decide to put it.
-You can see a preview of your embedded typeform in the main panel, labelled 1.
+You can see a preview of your embedded typeform in the main panel on the right.

-You can change embed settings in the menu at 2.
-Choose the height and width of your typeform, and you can also choose to activate Seamless mode.
+You can change the height and width of your typeform, and you can also choose to hide the progress bar or the header.

-Clicking Get the code, at 3, will generate your embed code, based on the settings you’ve chosen.
+Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.

 Tips!
 If you move from the Share panel before clicking Get the code, you will lose your embed settings.